 001- xx.3.4.2.2 Once removed from consideration as a Coordinated Request, the Transmission Customer or Network Customer shall update other Coordinated Requests identified as part of the Coordinated Group to identify the affected request has been withdrawn, as applicable.

-001- xx.3.4.3 Prior to the deadline established in WEQ-001-xx.3.3 for finalizing the data required in Business Practice Standard WEQ-001-xx.3.4 the Transmission Customer or Network Customer shall attest that the Coordinated Group meets the contiguity requirements established in Business Practice Standard WEQ-001-xx.2.1.
+001- xx.3.4.3 Prior to the deadline established in WEQ-001-xx.3.2 for finalizing the data required in Business Practice Standard WEQ-001-xx.3.3 and Business Practice Standard WEQ-001-xx.3.4 the Transmission Customer or Network Customer shall attest that the Coordinated Group meets the contiguity requirements established in Business Practice Standard WEQ-001-xx.2.1.

-001- xx.3.4.3.1 If the Transmission Customer or Network Customer fails to provide the necessary information identifying the Coordinated Requests in the Coordinated Group and attesting to the Coordinated Group’s contiguity prior to the deadline established in WEQ-001-xx.3.3, the Transmission Provider may set the Coordinated Request status to INVALID.
+001- xx.3.4.3.1 If the Transmission Customer or Network Customer fails to provide the necessary information identifying the Coordinated Requests in the Coordinated Group and attesting to the Coordinated Group’s contiguity prior to the deadline established in WEQ-001-xx.3.2, the Transmission Provider may set the Coordinated Request status to INVALID.